MeteoSwiss-APN/pytrajplot/README.md

 traj_prefix+key <---> start_prefix+key
 ```
 2. keys must end with **F** / **B** to determine the trajectories direction (forward/backward)
-3. XXX refers to the initialisation time of the model (w.r.t the model base time, which is specified in the corresponding plot_info file)
+3. XXX refers to the start of the computation of trajectories (w.r.t the model base time, which is specified in the corresponding plot_info file)
-5. YYY refers to the end-time of the model's computation (w.r.t to the model base time.
+4. YYY refers to the end-time of the trajectory computation (w.r.t to the model base time.
-6. XXX and YYY are seperated by a dash
+5. XXX and YYY are seperated by a dash
-7. The difference of XXX and YYY equals the model's runtime.
+6. The difference of XXX and YYY equals the trajectory length (in hours).

 Information in the header & footer of the output plots, is partially generated from the information in the *key*.